LukeWinikates/japanese-accent/README.md

 ## Current work:
+* After going more than a few segments down, can't see snippets anymore
+  * Fixed height scrollable list of snippets
+    * or could do "sticky" scrolling of header
+  * auto scroll snippet into view
 * Youtube video add dialog
   * support youtube link, short link, or id
   * make copyable snippet text area for the youtube-dl command